dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 :::caution 🚧

-Note this is a work in progress and you can exoect continuous changes and improvements.
+Note this is a work in progress and anticipate continuous changes and improvements.

 :::